agential-ai/agential/CONTRIBUTING.md

 ## 2. 🧭 How To Navigate

-Head to the `discussion_agents` where the project source code.
+Head to the `discussion_agents` where the project source code is.
 Within the `cog` directory, you'll find various modules and subdirectories catering to different aspects of the project's functionality.

-- `agent` : Agent implementations
+- `agent`: Agent implementations
-- `eval` : Evaluation module
+- `eval`: Evaluation module
-- `functional` : Low-level functions for implementing agents
+- `functional`: Low-level functions for implementing agents
-- `modules` : Submodules with specific functionalities like memory, planning, reflection, and scoring.
+- `modules`: Submodules with specific functionalities like memory, planning, reflection, and scoring.
-- `persona` : Default persona for agents, if applicable
+- `persona`: Default persona for agents, if applicable
-- `prompts` : Agent prompts and fewshot examples
+- `prompts`: Agent prompts and a few-shot examples
-- `utils` : Utility functions for fetching, formatting, parsing, etc.
+- `utils`: Utility functions for fetching, formatting, parsing, etc.

 Please take a look at the [README](https://github.com/alckasoc/discussion-agents/blob/main/README.md) for a well-structured overview of the project!